alan-turing-institute/rds-course/coursebook/modules/m2/2-15-MissingData.md

 Unfortunately, missing values are rarely MCAR.

-Note that whilst we can falsify the hypothesis that data are MCAR, we cannot confirm it.
+Note that, whilst we can falsify the hypothesis that data are MCAR, we cannot confirm it.

 #### Missing At Random (MAR)